CodeDotJS/gravator-cli/README.md

 __NOTE__

-Since the API returns *null* if the value ins't found for a particular section.
-So, if you see a section missing while running this tool, it means the gravatar user didn't provide the information for that section.
+If you see a section missing, it means the value for that section is *null* in API, which means user didn't provide information for that part.

 ## Screenshot